hiredmaybe67/hiredmaybe67.github.io/index.md

-# hiredmaybe
+# ✨ Software Engineering Job Notes

-Anonymous notes on software engineering recruiting, tech, and getting hired.
+A cute little corner of the internet for honest thoughts on software engineering recruiting, job hunting, and tech.

-## About
-- anything :D

-## Posts
+## 🌷 Posts

-- none yet :D
+- Coming soon :D

----

-## Why this exists
+## 💭 Why this exists

-Most advice about recruiting and tech careers is either too generic or unrealistic.
+There’s so much software engineering recruiting advice online that feels unrealistic, overly intense, or just meant to scare people.

+I wanted to make a space for advice that feels more honest, grounded, and actually helpful — especially for people trying to figure things out without all the fear mongering.